 Winter is here and the weather is just perfect for weekend activities outside Riyadh.
 There are so many fun things to do during weekends in Riyadh you would not believe it!
 Here are 15 suggestions of things to do in Riyadh, specifically during the cooler winter months.
 Most of the listed activities are best for the months December through February.

 The amazingly beautiful Nofa resort and its wild inhabitants are now open to the public for visits!
 To go on the safari tour you have to book in advance directly with the Nofa resort beforehand.
 The price of the safari tour is 100 sar per person adults and kids.
-Tour timings are from 930 am to 330 pm daily and the tour lasts about 2 hours.
+Tour timings are from 930 am to 330 pm on Saturdays and the tour lasts about 2 hours.
 It’s a great way to spend some time out of the city and the animals are really well looked after.

 The safari experience starts with open-top vehicle rides around the safari park where you’ll see zebras, giraffes, cheetahs, wildebeests, gazelles, ostriches, pygmi hippos and the endangered Arabian Ibex and Oryx, native to Arabian peninsula.
 You’ll then continue the tour at the Nofa wildlife center.
 A trip out to Nofa is definitely one of the best weekend activities around Riyadh!
 Read all about Nofa Safari and how to book here: Nofa Safari park and Wildlife center